-Happy Days Nursery is a full day facility which also offers sessional care for children aged 2yrs to 5yrs inclusive.
+Happy Days Nursery is a full day facility which also offers sessional care for children aged 9 months to 5yrs inclusive.

 Our nursery is a happy, safe, secure and stimulating environment in which learning is actively encouraged through play.
 We provide resources, activities and first hand experiences which allow children to build on their natural curiosity as learners, develop language skills, use their imagination and develop social relationships.

 Our goal is to build strong, positive relationships with parents to support children’s emotional well-being and to enable our children to become the best they can be.
 We work within a framework which ensures equality of opportunity for all and aim meet each child’s individual needs.

 Family is at the heart of our nursery.
 Toni Weidner, an infant teacher, started the nursery on it’s journey of enriching the lives of young children in the local area in a Territorial Army hut on the Hullbridge Road in 1990.
 The success and reputation of the nursery was built on Mrs Weidner’s values and genuine love of teaching children.
 After a short time at Park School the nursery moved to it’s purpose built home on Lubards Farm.
 The build was a labour of love by Mrs Weidner’s husband and son (now the husband of Jenny).
 The nursery remains in the Weidner family as Nicole Sturman (Mrs Weidner’s daughter) and Jenny Weidner, a previous Deputy Headteacher at an Infant School in Westcliff, took over Happy Days in 2016.
 Inspired by Mrs Weidner’s values, Nicole and Jenny’s sole aim is to nurture every child to become the best they can be, working alongside their talented and experienced team.